-Updated primary photo collage at top shows some recent activity.
-HF and echolink continue to be very popular.
+Updated primary photo above shows three of our newest members enjoying ham radio from the 2013 summer session.
+The YL on the right just passed her Technician exam on Aug.
+28. Her new call is KC9ZOD.
+She becomes the 16th DAR members to be licensed since 2006.
+Her brothers are also shown here.
 Photos below shows several of our YL members working on HF qso's.
-The K8DAR radio lab will be 7 years old on Jan.
-30, 2013.
+The K8DAR radio lab is now in its 7th year of operation.
 We began operation in 2006 with one HF and one VHF.
 Members of the M&M ARC organized and set up the antennas and gear.
-Now 7 years later, we have licensed 15 youth and have upgraded to two HF rigs with connected computers, one echolink computer, and one dual band.
+Now 7 years later, we have licensed 16 youth and have upgraded to two HF rigs with connected computers, one echolink computer, and one dual band.
 We also have numerous HT's and one mobile for loan to any newly licensed youngster.
-More upgrades are planned for 2013, and hopefully several new hams.
+We have also purchased a new Kenwood 480HTX 200 watt model along with an suto tuner and an installed voice keyer.
+Hopefully one or two more hams will be added during 2014.
 Many thanks to the local radio club, the Boys & Girls club staff, and many who have contributed time and funding to get us to this point.
 Thanks to Lloyd Gomez W9LEG and Gayle Gomez W9GCG who have, since 2009, have contributed their time, efforts and material during the DAR summer sessions.
 We are committed to giving our youth exposure to the many benefits and enjoyment of ham radio.
 The future of ham radio communications lies with our youth.

 The kids love their contacts as it enriches their understanding of the U.S. and the world at large, as well as amateur radio.

 reads a QSL card she just received.
-They really enjoy receiving
+The kids really love to get cards from the

 Above: Ed KG8CX, the control op/club trustee working with one of the DAR members who often stop by the K8DAR radio room.
 Here he is trying for an HF contact on our Kenwood TS-570S

-Listen to the YACHT YOUTH NET every Sat. at 7pm CST Michigan echolink conference node #96170 or IRLP #9617.
+Listen to the YACHT YOUTH NET every Sat. at 7pm CST on the W8PIF-R node #481872.
 Support our young hams.
 Our website is http://yachthams.webstarts.com/index.html

 The magic of ham radio continues as we enter 2013 for our 7th year as the only Boys and Girls club in the country with ham radio serving as a regular activity for our youth.
 All HF and echolink activity is supervised by KG8CX, and during the summer months, W9LEG joins in as a control op.
 Join us in providing our youth with your contact as we promote the next generation in ham radio.